Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 #### Accessing services

-As well as model root objects, response templates have access to services provided by the Alfresco Content Services server, allowing a response template to directly query or navigate parts of the repository or access the context within which the web script is executing, such as the currently authenticated user.
+As well as model root objects, response templates have access to services provided by the Content Services server, allowing a response template to directly query or navigate parts of the repository or access the context within which the web script is executing, such as the currently authenticated user.